tmtsoftware/csw-python/README.md

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) makes use of classes generated from protobuf definitions, which define the structure of the events that are stored in Redis.
 Wrapper classes were added for convenience.

+## Build

+Note that if you want to run the code from here (as opposed to installing it with pip), you will need to first [generate python code from the protobuf files](csw_protobuf/README.md).

 ## Installation

 You can install the `tmtpycsw` package with pip3 (or pip for python3):